-The idea of creating a database of old Salvation Army 78rpm recordings was started by Ian Barton in 1998.
+The idea of creating a database of old Salvation Army recordings started in 1998.

 The British record label, Regal Zonophone was formed in 1932, following the merger of the Regal and Zonophone labels.